nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 invalid inputs.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file make its format invalid, Link.me will try to discard all data and start with an empty data file at the next run, but if the damage is too excessive, Link.me may be unable to start up.
+If your changes to the data file makes its format invalid, Link.me will try to discard all data and start with an empty data file at the next run.
+However, if the damage is too excessive, Link.me may be unable to start up.
-In the case that this happens, please manually discard the data file to start the app.
+In the case that this happens, please manually delete the data file to start the app.
 </div>

 --------------------------------------------------------------------------------------------------------------------